How Lighting Pathways Shape the Way a Layout Feels After Dark

 Anthony Slabaugh Remodeling & Design works with homeowners in Hudson, Akron & surrounding areas to integrate nighttime lighting layout strategies into architectural planning that prioritizes proportion, circulation, and structural coordination.

-If you are planning a remodel and want your home to feel balanced long after daylight fades, begin with a design conversation centered on light as architecture.
+If you are planning a remodel and want your home to feel balanced long after daylight fades,

 Recent Posts